eifos-git/Technical-Documents/witnesses/setting-up-a-witness-node/cli-wallet-setup.md

 # Creating a witness account

-For given network, say MAINNET or TESTNET we need to first create a user account using a faucet.
+For a given network, say MAINNET or TESTNET we need to first create a user account using a faucet.

 {% hint style="info" %}
 **Faucet ?!**